klychuk/MNRVA/README.md

 #### Euclidean Distance

-The Euclidean distance analysis will output a csv file with the Skeleton ID and the total length of all its branches in the format demonstrated below:
+The Euclidean distance analysis will either output a csv file with the Skeleton ID and the total length of all its branches, or a csv file with the distance between all of the individual nodes.
+The user has the option to select which output they want.
+The format for the csv with the total euclidean distance per skeleton is demonstrated below:

 |Skeleton ID | Total Euclidean Distance|
 |------------|-------------------------|
 |1           |value                    |
 |2           |value2                   |

-Additionally, the analysis will output a histogram with the x-axis being the total euclidean distance and the y-axis being the number of neurons.
+Additionally, the total euclidean distance analysis will output a histogram with the x-axis being the total euclidean distance and the y-axis being the number of neurons.

 *Skeleton ID*: